cfarkas/annotate_my_genomes/README.md

 ### Requirements:

-- Nextflow can be installed as depicted here (https://www.nextflow.io/) or by anaconda simply as:
+- Nextflow can be installed as depicted here (https://www.nextflow.io/) or via anaconda:

 ```
 conda install -c bioconda nextflow